RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/basic-arduino-componets.md

 https://docs.arduino.cc/learn/electronics/potentiometer-basics/ : This resource provies a more detaild discussion of potentiometers to clarify any unaddressed points in this article.

 https://docs.arduino.cc/built-in-examples/basics/AnalogReadSerial/ : This link details the analogRead() function in Arduino.
-This is a very important functin that is required fo rhte analog Arduion pins.
-It is useful to understand for all Arduino analgo inputs.
+This is a very important functin that is required for the analog Arduion pins.
+It is useful to understand for all Arduino analog inputs.

 https://docs.arduino.cc/language-reference/en/functions/math/map/ : A useful function when dealing with analog signals is the map() function.
 This link details the map function.
-The function can be used in many ways to connect the inputs/ouptus of different signals to one another, and it is a necessary function to understand when starting Arduion projects.
+The function can be used in many ways to connect the inputs/ouptus of different signals to one another, and it is a necessary function to understand when starting Arduino projects.

 ## Buzzers